Using Mulch or Decorative rock in Nanaimo, BC

 This is one of the most expensive options on the market as its charged and delivered by weight.
 Not a viable option if you like to work in your beds, as moving things around can be quite cumbersome.
 You will need Fabric on the ground, if you want the rock to be a good weed barrier.
 Not a good option under coniferous trees and evergreens as it hard to keep clean.

-How will landscape mulch benefit me?
+How will mulch on my beds benefit me?

 - Adds curb appeal.

-Mulch instantly adds rich color and a manicured look to your landscape, along the foundation of your home, around trees and shrubs, and between gardening areas.
+Mulch instantly adds rich color and a manicured look to your property, along the foundation of your home, around trees and shrubs, and between gardening areas.
 Colored mulches or extra-fine, do a wonderful job of complementing the hues of both your home and flower gardens.

 - Improves the topsoil.